kamilziemann/advanced-database-technologies-app/README.md

 ## Overview

 This application is a full-stack web application built using Next.js.
 It provides a user interface for connecting to a database and a backend API for handling the connection requests.
-The application is managed using `pnpm`, an efficient package manager for JavaScript.

 ## Example